 If you have been selected for one of our few available scholarships, we will notify you in the conditional offer of admission.
 All non-EU applicants are considered for the scholarships, so you will not have to apply for this separately.

 Your deadline for paying the 1st semester tuition fee is 15 April.

 Once you have accepted the offer of admission, we will send you information on how to pay the tuition fee for the 1st semester by e-mail.
 If we do not receive your payment, the offer of conditional admission will be cancelled.

 Late April - June

 When you have paid your tuition fee or received a scholarship, we will send you a letter of conditional admission in the application portal.
 Your letter of admission may be conditional and include a list of conditions you must meet prior to full admission, e.g. certified documentation for completed Bachelor’s degree, copy of passport/ID etc. We will list the conditions in the letter of conditional admission.
 We will inform you of the deadlines and how to meet the conditions.

 Mid May - End August

-We will initiate the online visa application (ST1) on your behalf when you have met all the conditions of your conditional admission.
+We will initiate the online visa application (ST1) on your behalf when you are fully admitted to the MSc programme.
 We will send you the login details for online application and instructions for filling out your part in an e-mail to your UCPH e-mail account.

 Activate your UCPH user name